BritishAmateurTelevisionClub/WordPress/wp-content/plugins/woo-order-export-lite/readme.txt

 Open order, look at items and remember meta name.
 Visit WooCommerce>Export Orders,
-open section "Set up fields", scroll down to "Products", click button "Set up fields" ( you will see popup) select SAME name in first dropdown
+open section "Set up fields", scroll down to "Products", click button "Set up fields" ( you will see popup) select SAME name in second dropdown

 = When exporting .csv containing european special characters , I want to open this csv in Excel without extra actions = You  should open tab "CSV" and set up ISO-8859-1 as codepage.